sblanck/smagexp/README.md

 ```
 https://github.com/sblanck/smagexp/raw/master/examples/Galaxy-History-Example-Data.tar.gz
 ```
 Download this history on your computer and import it in galaxy.
-If you choose to manuall
+If you choose to manually upload these data on Galaxy don't forget to specify the of each file (.CEL or .cond) as Galaxy won't recignize

 The following video will show you how to import this history in Galaxy